 We use Twitter mostly to broadcast brief updates to our members about downtime and announcements.
 In general, if there's an outage or a system problem, even a relatively small one, and we're able to post any information we can about it to Twitter, we will.
 However, it is not one of our methods of member support.
-While Twitter does have some value, we feel it is particularly ill-suited for working together with our members to find and solve problems.
+While Twitter does have some value to some people, we feel it is particularly ill-suited for working together with our members to find and solve problems.

-So, if you send us an @nfsn Tweet, keep in mind:
+So, if you send an @nfsn Tweet, keep in mind:

 - We don't have any PR people or a "social media team."
-Since we use Twitter for outages, we tend not to use it much under ordinary circumstances, we may not even see a tweet for several days.
+There's no one here who's job it is to look at (or post on) Twitter, so we may not even see a tweet for several days.

 - Even if we see your Tweet, we're unlikely to have the information at hand needed to answer.